Daily Flight Stories

 Once aloft, the pilots were guided by the first clouds of black smoke from the outskirts of the targeted area.
 It didn’t take long for them to fly the short distance to the center of Tulsa and arrive over the Greenwood District.
 They began orbiting together in a loose formation as the “observers” prepared their turpentine rag balls for the attack.
 Some of the “observers” also carried rifles aloft, intent on shooting any they saw below.
 A few carried sticks of TNT, which they lit and dropped as aerial bombs.

 One of the residents of the Greenwood District, Mary E. Jones Parrish, was a trained journalist.
-She later wrote that she and her neighbors heard the approach roar of the aircraft engines.
+She later wrote that she and her neighbors heard the approaching roar of the aircraft engines.
 They looked out the windows of their homes to see what was happening.
 She then related, if perhaps a bit too poetically:

 “…the sights our eyes beheld made our poor hearts stand still for a moment.
 There was a great shadow in the sky and upon a second look we discerned that this cloud was caused by fast approaching aeroplanes.
 It then dawned upon us that the enemy had organized in the night and was invading our district the same as the Germans invaded France and Belgium….
 People were seen to flee from their burning homes, some with babes in their arms….
 Yet, seemingly, I did not leave.
 I walked as one in a horrible dream.”

 One of the planes spotted two men and their wives running across an open field and, swooping low, dropped a hail of lead balls or stones, hoping to kill them.
 They missed.
 Two of the four were identified as Dr. Payne and Mr. Robinson — the names of their wives were not recorded.
 They survived to later testify about the events.